needsfocusedpm/move-master-thesis/index.md

 ## Title

-All Buttons Pushed: Leading Projects Through Needs with the MOVE Model
+All buttons pushed.
+Needs-focused Leadership in Projects

 ## Author